Identity Gateway (IDG) Cookie Policy

 • IDG may use temporary cookies when performing multi-factor authentication and federated authentication.

 • IDG may use permanent cookies to detect that you have previously used the same device to log in.
-This is to calculate the “risk level” associated with your current login attempt.
-This is primarily to protect you and your account from possible attacks.
+This is to to calculate the “risk level” associated with your current login attempt.
+This is primarily to protect you and your account from possible attack.

 Performance